4 Reasons Why Garbage Disposal Not Draining [SOLVED]

 The plumbing trap under the sink is clogged, water isn’t coming up through the drain.
 Most of the time this is caused by a food particle or other material falling into the trap and building up over time.
 If your garbage disposal is not draining it is usually because this trap is full of food particles, grease and sludge.
 You will have to remove the trap (usually easily done with two wrenchs) and clean it thoroughly.

-See also 7 Reasons Why LG Dishwasher Won't Start – Let’s Fix It
+See also Why is My Maytag Dishwasher Not Draining? - Let's Fix It

 Garbage Disposal Not Working And Sink Not Draining